-Resolution for Limitations on Authority of state Delegates to a ‘Convention for Proposing Amendments’ under Article V of the US Constitution
+Resolution for Limitations on Authority of [INSERT STATE] Delegates to a ‘Convention for Proposing Amendments’ (Article V, United States of America Constitution)

 “Article V convention” means a “Convention for proposing Amendments” as expressly provided in Article V of the United States of America Constitution; and